Skip to Main Content

 ATISL Minimum of a high 'C' (55 %+) in Year 11 A1/A2 Italian.

-Literature: ATAR A1LIT/A2LIT Minimum of 65% or better in Year 10 English Course 1 (Literature), or, 70% or better in English Course 2 (English).
+Literature: ATAR A1LIT/A2LIT Minimum of 65% or better in Year 10 English Course 1 (Extension), or, 70% or better in English Course 2 (Mainstream).
 A pass in the National Online Literacy and Numeracy Assessment is strongly recommended.
-Pathway: LIT ATAR Units 3 & 4 in Year 12.

 Mathematics Applications: ATAR A1MAA/A2MAA Minimum 'B' grade in Year 10 Mathematics 2 course and any Mathematics 1b course grade.